CVs & Resumes Career Change Advice Interviews Job Hunting Articles Outplacement Consultancy About Us

 • Time is short so write explicitly, yet succinctly

-• On-line CV submissions are often searched by key-words; include words and phrases relevant to your skills, experience and industry
+• On-line Resume submissions are searched by key-words; include words and phrases relevant to your skills, experience and industry

 • Place achievements in context - they will be more credible and will aid understanding